Webador/SlmQueueAmq/README.md

 #### push

+> Note these options are not implemented at this moment!

 Valid options are:

 * delay: the delay in milliseconds before a job become available to be popped (defaults to no delay)